devantormey/AMATH583_HPC/ps3/Questions.rst

 17. The most important thing I learned from this assignment was ...
+Memory matters.
+If you know how much data you are going to be moving always use the minimum memory data type.

 18. One thing I am still not clear on is ...
+Problem 16.
+The results are really clicking for me.